 - Feeding a low carbohydrate and high protein diet without preservatives and chemical additives

-- Probiotics, which maintain gut ecosystem
+- Give probiotics, which maintain the gut ecosystem

 - Always ensure plenty of clean water is available to your dog to discourage them from drinking contaminated water.

 - Slippery elm acts as a laxative that will help remove worms from your dog’s system.
-Slippery elm powder can be administered in food or yogurt, one eighth of a teaspoon per 10 pounds of body weight.

 Efficacy of Natural Worm Remedies in Dogs